DeeBaker/405EdVoice/README.md

-### **Removes the BLM rule relating to reduction of waste of natural gas from venting, flaring, and leaks during oil and natural gas production activities. https://www.federalregister.gov/documents/2016/11/18/2016-27637/waste-prevention-production-subject-to-royalties-and-resource-conservation **
+### **Removes the BLM rule relating to reduction of waste of natural gas from venting, flaring, and leaks during oil and natural gas production activities.
+[More Info](https://www.federalregister.gov/documents/2016/11/18/2016-27637/waste-prevention-production-subject-to-royalties-and-resource-conservation) **

 ### [ Committee Online Contact:]
 ### To contact by snail mail, phone, and fax contact your representative: